01 of 20

 Before: Kitchen Intervention

-This small 45 square foot kitchen space in Pittsburgh offered up many challenges for designers Chris and Julia: poor electrical system, radiator in corner, insufficient counter room.
+This small 45 square foot kitchen space in Pittsburgh offered up many challenges for designers Chris and Julia: poor electrical system, radiator in the corner, insufficient counter room.
 Adding to the challenge: the kitchen belonged to Julia's aunt and uncle.
 This one had to be done right!Continue to 12 of 20 below.

 12 of 20